 So I said “Ok, sure, let’s do it,” but then immediately hated that decision when the assistant grabbed my head to hold it in place.
 The dentist quickly ground away at the tooth, in what was the most painful 30 seconds of my life.

-But tooth pain is weird – I instantly felt fine once the filling was on, and texted a friend about street art as I waited for my receipt at the front desk.
-Here are a couple of pictures I took that day:
+But tooth pain is weird—I instantly felt fine once the filling was on, and texted a friend about street art as I waited for my receipt at the front desk.

-So for the past couple of years, I’ve built a small but mighty marketing business.
+So for the past couple of years, I’ve built a small but mighty communications consulting business.
 Since it’s all online, I can work from anywhere in the world as long as there’s wifi.

-But my background is actually in volunteer travel: I built a directory of volunteer abroad programs in college that ended up being a full-time enterprise later on, I worked at Peace Corps headquarters for years, and I researched, wrote articles, and collaborated in working groups about responsible travel.
-Since about 2012, I’ve been working with the wonderful team at Volunteer Forever as a writer and editor, and last year, they looped me into bigger and longer-term projects – including the launch of their new platform, Abroadly.
+But my background is in travel: I built a directory of volunteer abroad programs in college that ended up being a full-time enterprise later on, I worked at Peace Corps headquarters for years, and I’ve researched, wrote articles, and collaborated in working groups about responsible travel.

 I can’t tell you how much I love that movie, how important it is to me, and how much of an impact it’s had on my life.
-I think The Secret Life of Walter Mitty and The 4-Hour Workweek are the two biggest influences on building the future I’ve dreamed of and that I love so, so much.
+I think The Secret Life of Walter Mitty and The 4-Hour Workweek are the two biggest influences on building the future I’ve dreamed of and that I love so, so much—these were the two most inspiring things in my journey to becoming a digital nomad.

 So to celebrate my new life, I did one last painful thing (other than the requisite vaccinations for the more exotic destinations I’m visiting this year): I went and got a tattoo.